Learning development: History

 The learning development movement began with the recognition of a new direction of practice emerging by founding and early members of an email discussion forum Community in 2002, which was transferred to the documented JISCMail Listserv Community LDHEN in 2003.
 Early members were all involved in the provision of study skills support, but recognised the limitations of a purely study-skills approach.

 From 2005 onward, the establishment of the LearnHigher CETL (Centre of Excellence in Teaching and Learning) contributed greatly to the volume of publicly available learning development resources.
 The LearnHigher CELT was funded by the Higher Education Funding Council and comprised a consortium of teams from 16 universities, led by Liverpool Hope University to develop learning resources in 20 areas of study.
-LearnHigher aimed to develop and maintain a bank of open access materials for self-access by students.
+LearnHigher aimed to develop and maintain a bank of open-access materials for self-access by students.
 The CETL later referred to their work as learning development.

-The LDHEN later restructured and formed the Association of Learning Development in Higher Education (ALDinHE), who published the first peer reviewed journal dedicated to learning development, The Journal of Learning Development in Higher Education.
-This organisation have also organised a themed national conference since 2003 and annually since 2005, contributing greatly to the development of learning development as distinct area of practice.
-The Staff and Educational Development Association (SEDA)have also provided space for ideas in learning development to develop, as have other student-focused organisations and conferences.
+The LDHEN later restructured and formed the Association of Learning Development in Higher Education (ALDinHE), which published the first peer reviewed journal dedicated to learning development, The Journal of Learning Development in Higher Education.
+This organisation have also organised a themed national conference since 2003 and annually since 2005, contributing greatly to the development of learning development as a distinct area of practice.
+The Staff and Educational Development Association (SEDA) have also provided space for ideas in learning development to develop, as have other student-focused organisations and conferences.